SoftwareAG/cumulocity-agents-linux/README.md

 # Cumulocity Linux Agent #

 Cumulocity Linux agent is a generic agent for connecting Linux-powered devices to Cumulocity's IoT platform.
-It runs on all major Linux distributions (Ubuntu, Debian, Raspbian, CentOS, etc.).
+It runs on all major Linux distributions (Ubuntu, Debian, Raspberry Pi OS, CentOS, etc.).

 ### Current Features ###